Nissan Lucino

-The Nissan Lucino is a small automobile nameplate used by the Japanese manufacturer Nissan between 1994 and 2000.
-The Lucino name applied simultaneously to a pair of entirely different vehicles—a two-door coupé version of the Sunny/Sentra (B14)—and badge engineered versions of the Nissan Pulsar (N15) three- and five-door hatchbacks.
+The Nissan Lucino (日産・ルキノ, Nissan Rukino) is a small automobile nameplate used by the Japanese manufacturer Nissan between 1994 and 2000.
+The Lucino name applied simultaneously to a pair of entirely different vehicles—a two-door coupé version of the Sunny/Sentra (B14)—and badge engineered versions of the Pulsar/Almera (N15) three- and five-door hatchbacks.
+Despite their different bodies, both vehicles shared the same floorpan.
 For Japan, coupés arrived first in 1994, followed by hatchbacks in 1995.
-Production in Japan ended in 1999, except for the five-door that lingered on until 2000.
+Production in Japan ended in 1999, except for the five-door that lingered on until the year 2000.